stanley-1/tp/docs/team/stanley-1.md

     * This allows users to add more contacts to their database.

-* **Revamped Feature**: Enhanced ability for users to obtain help or in-app guidance.
+* **Revamped Feature**: Enhanced ability for users to obtain help or in-app guidance. [\#50](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/50), [\#127](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/127)
   * What it does:
     * Allows users to access in-app guidance by typing in `help <COMMAND>` where `<COMMAND>` refers to a command of the user's choice.
+    * For example, `help add` will return an overview of the `add` command, including its expected input format and an example for the user to learn/recall the use of the `add` command.
   * Justification:
     * This command allows users to quickly refer to in-app guidance and perform their desired function correctly, without having to open the User Guide.
   * Highlights:
     * Serves as an umbrella command which abstracts away the appearance of Help Messages for all other valid commands.

-* **New Feature**: Added support for Facebook and Instagram social media handles
+* **New Feature**: Added support for Facebook and Instagram social media handles. [\#36](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/36), [\#37](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/37)
   * What it does:
-    * Allows users to add Facebook and Instagram social media handles for a contact.
+    * Allows users to add Facebook and Instagram social media handles that conform to the prescribed regex, for a contact.
   * Justification:
     * Users can conveniently add and access a contact's Facebook and Instagram pages as SociaLite supports these two commonly used platforms.
   * Highlights:
     * Adhered to teammate's (Xiaozhi's) pre-designed framework for storing social media handles when enhancing support for Facebook and Instagram handles.
+    * Refined regex of Facebook, Instagram and Telegram handles to meet stricter requirements imposed by social media platforms. [\#145](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/145)
     * Scalable feature which can support other social media platforms in the future.

 * **Code contributed**: [RepoSense link](https://tinyurl.com/f11-4-stanley)

 * **Project management**:
-  * Designed interim UI mock-up for `v1.2` which has since been adapted in subsequent iterations.
+  * Designed interim UI mock-up for `v1.2` which has since been adapted in subsequent iterations. [\#30](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/30)
   * Managed release `v1.2` on GitHub.
   * Acted as minute-taker to take note and summarize points raised in our team meetings held twice a week.
+  * Reviewed and suggested non-trivial improvements to documentation submissions by all members.
+  * Refactored components of the codebase for clarity. [\#154](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/154)

 * **Documentation**:
   * User Guide:
     * Supported team members in the initial revamp of User Guide to match SociaLite
       * Drafted documentation for the features on our initial Google Doc.
-    * Major changes for `v1.3`: [\#70](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/70)
+    * Major changes for `v1.3`: [\#70](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/70), [\#73](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/73), [\#79](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/79)
       * Added documentation for the feature `help COMMAND`
       * Updated all sections and features to match our new input format for SociaLite.
       * Added around 10 missing commands and examples to Command Summary.